Exploring the "Rubik's Magic" universe

 At a more accurate examination it turns out that only half of the grooves are actually used (those having the nylon threads in them).
 These allow us to attach to a correctly oriented tile (face up and straight) a priviledged direction: direction $\sla$ (``slash'': North-East to South-West) and direction $\bsla$ (``backslash'': North-West to South-East).
 The used groves are shown in Figure \ref{fig:black2x4} right.
 From now on we shall disregard completely the unused grooves.
 In the initial configuration tiles $T_i$ with even $i$ are all tiles of type $\sla$, whereas if $i$ is odd we have a tile of type $\bsla$.

-The direction of the used grooves in the back of a tile is opposite (read orthogonal) to the direction of the used grooves of the front face, but beware that when we reverse (turn over) a tile a $\sla$ groove becomes $\bsla$, so that the reversed tile remains of the same type ($\sla$ or $\bsla$).
+The direction of the used grooves in the back of a tile is opposite (read orthogonal) to the direction of the used grooves of the front face, but beware that when we revert (turn over) a tile a $\sla$ groove becomes $\bsla$, so that the reversed tile remains of the same type ($\sla$ or $\bsla$).